-The Program Scope Change List portlet lists all the scope changes associated with a given program (Figure 6-5).
+The Program Scope Change List portlet lists all the scope changes associated with a given program ("Figure 6-5.
+Program Scope Change List portlet" below).
 You can display multiple instances of this portlet on a single page so that you can view several programs and their associated scope changes at the same time.

 You can customize the Program Scope Change List portlet to display scope changes based on status, severity, change request level, and so on.
-You can view information about an individual project by clicking its listing in the Project Name column.
+You can view information about an individual project by clicking its listing in the Project column.